xzzulz/qiqz/readme.md

 connections, to other qiqz instances.

 When a qiqz takes some input data, it evaluates it.
-If its conditions are meet, it fires, passing the data to all qiqz connected to its output.
+If its conditions are meet, it fires, then passing its output to all qiqz linked downward.

 qiqz objects take input with the ```qiqz.in( data )``` method.
 If configured conditions are satisfied, the qiqz object fires.
 The condition is configured by overwriting its ```on``` method.
-The ```on``` methods evaluates the input, and if it returns anything, the qiqz "fires" passing the data as its output, to all linked inputs from other qiqz instances.
+The ```on``` methods evaluates the input, and if it returns anything, the qiqz "fires" passing that output to all linked qiqz inputs.

-When a qiqz fires, it triggers connected qiqz objects, passing data to them.
-Each connected qiqz object has its ```in``` method called, with the data.
-Data flow is unidirectional. qiqz outs are connected to qiqz ins.
+When a qiqz fires, it triggers linked qiqz objects, passing data to them.
+Each connected qiqz object has its ```in``` method called, with the data as parameter.
+Data flow is unidirectional. qiqz outs are linked to qiqz ins.

 The qiqz arquitecture was designed for use in the [xoL](http://lignixz.github.com/xoL/) programming language.
-It can be used for reactive, dataflow programming, asynchronous programming.
+It can be used for reactive, dataflow programming, asynchronous programming, events, etc.

 ## Usage